 Grouting Beveled Subway Tiles

 With most tile, I recommend using a hard rubber float for grouting around the tiles.
 However, beveled edge tiles make it difficult for a rubber float to properly push into the grooves, resulting in a lot more wastage of grout mixture.
 A softer masonry float can be used that will result in less wastage.
-Unfortunately, I couldn’t find one at my home improvement store.
-I personally still used a rubber float to spread the grout onto the tiles and, then, using my dry fingers, removed the excess back to the bucket.
+I personally still used a black rubber float to spread the grout onto the tiles and, then, using my dry fingers, removed the excess back to the bucket.
+Whichever float you choose, you will still need a tile sponge to even out the grout and create clean professional lines.

 Subway tile is a beautiful option whether you choose beveled edge tile or another option.
 I admit that I am a very messy tile installer but the look of this tile is so worth the effort of thinking a bit ahead.
 If you have any questions, let me know in the comments below!
 Now that the tile is finally finished, we are moving on to the vanity and I have some great ideas coming your way.